appvia/appviamaps/README.md

-# AppviaMaps - Demo Project
+# AppviaMaps - Appvia Wayfinder Basic Tutorial

-This is a demo project that show how to deploy a containerised application into Appvia Wayfinder, making public cloud services easily consumable, securely and at scale.
+This is a tutorial that show how to deploy a containerised application into Appvia Wayfinder, making public cloud services easily consumable, securely and at scale.

 The following instructions will walk  through getting going from scratch with Appvia Wayfinder.